Overview

 Afro-Ecuadorians

 Since their forced introduction to Ecuador during the Spanish conquest, Afro-Ecuadorians have often been marginalized.
 The majority of them live in the northwest of Ecuador, in the coastal province of Esmeraldas, which has helped foster their cultural heritage and customs.
-However, their musical talents and domination of Ecuadorian sports have significantly impacted the Ecuadorian culture.
+However, their musical talents and domination of Ecuadorian sports have significantly impacted Ecuadorian culture.

 Ecuadorian Cuisine